programmer2514/BetterDiscord-MessageScanAI/README.md

 # MessageScanAI for BetterDiscord
 A simple BetterDiscord plugin that adds a button to scan messages for phishing/scams with AI.

+***NOTE:*** *No AI is perfect.
+You most likely will stumble across some false positives.
+This will hopefully improve with time and updates.*

 ![Plugin Preview](https://github.com/user-attachments/assets/e4eb06fe-0f04-4f70-971f-b95b65aae16a)

 ### How to install